Quite simply, a watershed moment for me.

 If you finally manage to figure all that out, you can poke around the citadel or whatever a bit and learn it’s likely Pollux V had other inhabitants.
 If you go back up the mountain to find a cave with a door out front, you can blast away the rock barrier in front of it and use the severed hand to open the door.
 Inside, you’ll meet a group of peaceful little green men called Nauains, who are the planet’s original inhabitants.
 In prehistoric times they learned of an inevitable series of meteoroid strikes and built an underground sanctuary to preserve their knowledge and people.
 The “Demons” the people were seeing were part of an automated defense system the Nauians use to keep intruders away, but once they learn of the landing party’s peaceful intentions, they agree to share their technology with the other inhabitants of the planet and apply for Federation citizenship.

-takes me back to when my love for Star Trek was at its most unfettered and profound, and I can re-experience that any time I turn it on.
+There are other episodes and missions to check out, including one that explores the culture of the Elasi Pirates, but “Demon World” will always be the part of Star Trek: 25th Anniversary that I’ll instantly think of whenever someone mentions the game.
+And perhaps it’s fitting that, as of this writing, it’s now available through GOG.com when we’re almost as far from it as it was from the original Star Trek.
+I’m grateful that video games allow me to relive so many of the most precious moments of my life: Star Trek: 25th Anniversary takes me back to when my love for Star Trek was at its most unfettered and profound, and I can re-experience that any time I turn it on.
 Perhaps you have similar memories of this game or this time of your own, but even if you don’t, I would humbly hope that playing this game even today can bring you a fraction of the joy it’s brought me for so many years.